Sexual Assault and Violence

 - Though it may go against your instincts, you should not bathe, shower, or discard any clothes you are wearing.
 While this may be difficult, it is important to preserve any potential evidence if you decide to press charges.

 - Seek medical attention as soon as you can, preferably within 24 hours.
-A representative from Drexel University will accompany you to the Philadelphia Sexual Assault Response Center (PSARC) located at 300 E. Hunting Park Avenue, Philadelphia.
-PSARC is a specialized center best equipped to provide the medical care and forensic attention you need in this situation.
-Their 24-hour Hotline number is 215.425.1625.
+Drexel University Victim Services can accompany you to a specialized center best equipped to provide the medical care and forensic attention you need in this situation (Philadelphia Sexual Assault Response Center, also known as PSARC, located at 300 E. Hunting Park Avenue, Philadelphia.
+Their 24-hour Hotline number is 215.425.1625.)

-- You can report the assault to the Drexel Title IX Office at drexel.edu/oed/reporting/Title-IX/reporting.
+- You can report the assault to the Drexel Title IX Office here.

 - Seek counseling.
 Early intervention helps survivors recover.
 Visit drexel.edu/counseling-center.